Updated: April 6, 2021

 I literally had to pause the video, so I could take in and savor its meaning.

-In today’s world of tech startups and lean business models, a lot of value is given towards being agile, in failing fast to move forward, and being quick in adapting to market changes.
+In today’s world of tech startups and lean business models, a lot of value is given towards being agile, failing fast to move forward, and being quick in adapting to market changes.

 Unfortunately, this has led new entrepreneurs to believe that success comes at the same pace, which is far from the truth.

-The “overnight successes” we see, whether it be a person or a business, are actually products of hard work, focus, and perseverance that was planted years ago.
+The “overnight successes” we see, whether it be a person or a business, are actually products of hard work, focus, and perseverance that were planted years ago.
 Indeed, excellence takes time, and greatness is a process.